 Men are more aggressive and use more lethal means when attempting suicide.

-The number of suicides in men includes suicides in the military and veterans who have a higher proportion of men to women.
+The number of suicides in men includes suicides among military personnel and veterans, where there is a higher proportion of men to women.

-Each year, an estimated 1 million people attempt suicide.
-About 15 to 20 attempts are made for every death that occurs by suicide.
+In 2019, an estimated 1.4 million American adults made a suicide attempt.
+About 25 attempts are made for every death that occurs by suicide.
 Many make repeated attempts.
-Only 5 to 10% of people who make an attempt eventually die by suicide; however in the elderly, 1 in every 4 suicide attempts ends in death.
-Women attempt suicide 2 to 3 times more often than men; among girls aged 15 to19 yr, there may be 100 attempts to every 1 attempt among boys of the same age.
+Only 5 to 10% of people who make an attempt eventually die by suicide; however, in older people, 1 in every 4 suicide attempts ends in death.
+Although more men than women die by suicide, women attempt suicide 2 to 3 times more often than men; among youth and young adults, there may be 100 attempts by girls to every 1 attempt by boys of the same age.

 Other risk factors for suicide include the following:

 Most other serious mental health conditions

 Impulsivity and aggression

 Use of alcohol, drugs of abuse, and prescription analgesics